zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 **Use Cases**: Automating code generation, data analysis tasks, and building custom agents for planning and research functions.

-Here's some important core concepts of AutoGen:
+Here are some important core concepts of AutoGen:

 - **Agents**.
 An agent is a software entity that:
   - **Communicates via messages**, these messages can be synchronous or asynchronous.